Frequently Asked Questions:

 Q. What are the future plans for Sumo Experience?

 A. There are constant improvements and lots of plans.
 Since inception we have introduced a Japanese-style bandana for every guest to wear and take away as a Sumo Experience memento, a large gong to accent the ceremonials, a sound track for mood and a smoke machine for where the venue allows.
 There are also now reviews and feedback pages where hosts of recent events can let us know how we scored against their expectations.
 Also a safety assessment document has been compiled and will be reviewed at least biannually (copies available via the safety page).
 Our latest offering is an option to have T-shirts or books in place of traditional party-bags.
 We eventually plan to produce a fun DVD that can be used as introduction to a Sumo Experience event but will also instruct on safety issues.
-Much of the footage that we are likely to use is already available on the movies page.
+Much of the footage that we are likely to use is already available on the videos page.
 We have already trialed projection of real sumo footage onto venue walls.
 Beyond that we have plans to add lighting as the scale of our operations enable.
 Watch this space!